Alberta's Calgary Centre / North Hill Centre

 An expansion of DEVONSHIRE MALL was announced in November 1972.
 It was to add 250,000 leasable square feet, and seventeen stores, in an eastward addition.
 The 13 million dollar project would be anchored by a 3-level (90,000 square foot) Smith's of Windsor department store and 3-level (175,000 square foot), Toronto-based Simpsons.

 In August 1973, the Simpsons-Sears at DEVONSHIRE MALL was rebranded as a standard Sears.
 In April 1974, progress on the ongoing East Wing expansion was delayed by a tornado which damaged the existing shopping complex and its construction zone.
 Nonetheless, the addition was officially dedicated on September 11, 1974, with business commencing at the new Smith's store in October of the same year.
-The retail hub now spanned 747,200 leasable square feet and housed eighty-seven stores and services.
+The retail hub now spanned approximately 747,200 leasable square feet and housed eighty-seven stores and services.

 Ground was broken for a second enlargement of DEVONSHIRE MALL in September 1984.
 This time around, 53,000 square feet would be added in a wing of forty-nine stores and services.
 The existing mall would also be given a face lift.
 The new shopping concourse would connect with an entrance into the circa-1974 expansion and circle around to a junction with the original mall's South (Miracle Mart) Court.

 A grand opening celebration got underway on September 18, 1985.
 The highlight of the 10 million dollar project was the 11-bay Picnic Garden Food Court.
-Some of its vendors were Mr. Submarine, Kentucky Fried Chicken, A & W Root Beer, Mrs. Vanelli's Pizza, New York Fries and Orange Julius.
+Its vendors were Mr. Submarine, Kentucky Fried Chicken, A & W Root Beer, Mrs. Vanelli's Pizza, New York Fries and Orange Julius.
 New inline stores included Happy Hour Card 'N Party Shop, Active World, National Sports Centre, Japan Camera Centre and Micro Cooking Centre.

 Further modifications were done in the mid-1980s.
 The twin cinema became a triplex in 1985 and Simpsons was rebranded as The Bay on August 1, 1986.
 Miracle Mart was shuttered either by this time or soon after, with its space being sectioned into inline stores.
 Miracle Food Mart continued under its original nameplate until it became an operative of A & P Canada in 1989.
 The grocery would shut down completely in September 1995, with a (24,200 square foot) Chapters book store taking its place.

-A new competitor came on the scene in 1999.
-WINDSOR CROSSING {2.2 miles south, in Windsor} was an open-air, power-format complex.
-Toronto-based Ivanhoe, Incorporated had begun buying Cambridge Shopping Centres, Limited stock in 1998.
+Toronto-based Ivanhoe, Incorporated began buying Cambridge Shopping Centres, Limited stock in 1998.
 By August 1999, they were the major shareholder.
 In February 2001, the companies were merged into an entity known as Ivanhoe Cambridge.
+This concern now owned and operated DEVONSHIRE MALL.

-Meanwhile, a 1-level (121,200 square foot) Zellers discount store had been added to the south end of DEVONSHIRE MALL in 1995.
+A 1-level (121,200 square foot) Zellers discount store had been added to the south end of DEVONSHIRE MALL in 1995.
 It was followed by a 25 million dollar expansion.
 This got underway in August 1999 and added the 12-screen Loews Cineplex Devonshire Mall Cinemas and fifteen new stores.

 The 117,000 square foot addition was completed in September of the year 2000.
 DEVONSHIRE MALL now spanned approximately 1,050,900 leasable square feet, with a tenant list of 175 stores and services.
 In 2002, one of the mall's west side truck courts was repurposed.
 Adjacent store space was demolished, with the combined area becoming half of a (19,100 square foot) Old Navy.
 This store was completed in June of 2002.